lc3t35/googlelogin/README.md

 USAGE :

-modify settings.json with your API keys (get it with Google Console API) run meteor :
+modify settings.json with your API keys (get it with Google Console API), and run meteor with the settings :

 meteor --settings settings.json